top of page

 This is the idea that there is a gate mechanism in the brain and spinal cord nerves (the central nervous system).
 When the gate is open, pain messages get through to the brain and you feel pain.
 When the gate is closed, these pain messages are blocked and the pain is not felt.
 Your brain can only focus on one intense sensation at a time, so with GCT, you are exchanging one sensation for another.
 There are multiple ways to do this…

-Squeezing a comb during contractions so the ‘teeth’ gently press into your palm is said to work on the acupressure point Lao Gong, releasing endorphins and acting as a distraction for your brain from one sensation (the contraction) and diverting it to another (your hand).
-The portable nature of the comb means you can use it anywhere, and it’s completely within your control.
+Squeezing a comb or spiky aura balls during contractions, so the ‘teeth’ or spikes gently press into your palm is said to work on the Lao Gong acupressure point, releasing endorphins and acting as a distraction for your brain from one sensation (the contraction) and diverting it to another (your hand).
+The portable nature of the comb means you can use it anywhere, including in water, and it’s completely within your control.
 The only risk could be holding it too hard and hurting your hand, so maybe swap hands from time to time.

-I hope you have found this helpful in knowing more about the options available to you.
-As I said at the beginning, it is up to you do the research and make an informed decision about what feels best for you and your baby.
+I hope you this blog helps in knowing more about the options available to you.
+It is up to you do the research and make an informed decision about what feels best for you and your baby.
+Using your informed decision making tools (BRAIN & asking why?) can help.
+If you're still not sure what I'm on about, but curious, I guide you through the details of this in my doula support and hypnobirthing classes.

-If you'd like to talk about how a Positive Birth Leeds hyopnobirhting course can help you and your birth partner feel get prepared and feel confident for your birth get in touch.
+If you'd like to talk about how a Positive Birth Leeds hyopnobirthing course or my doula support can help you and your birth partner feel informed, confident and empowered for your birth get in touch.
 I'm always happy to chat.
 Charlotte x

 References: